WATCH: Mark Levin DEMOLISHES Obama Over Using Police State Tactics On Trump | John Hawkins' Right Wing News

 - Comment Now 0

-During a extended appearance on “Fox and Friends” Sunday morning, conservative radio host and Mark Levin laid out why he thinks former President Barack Obama without doubt spied on then-presidential candidate Donald Trump during last year’s presidential campaign.
+During an extended appearance on “Fox and Friends” Sunday morning, conservative radio host Mark Levin laid out why he thinks former President Barack Obama without a doubt spied on then-presidential candidate Donald Trump during last year’s presidential campaign.

 When Fox News host Pete Hegseth tried to push past the topic and move further into the segment, Levin wasn’t having any of it, “Hold on!
 Hold on!
 I need to make the case because the media seems to be confused about their own reporting!”